Careers

 The United States and Canada have long enjoyed a special relationship forged by shared geography, similar values, and strong economic ties.
 They share the longest international border (at 5,525 miles) and the strongest bilateral trade relationship (with nearly $2.6 billion exchanged every day) of any two countries in the world.
 Despite some challenges in recent years – such as domestic economic anxiety, COVID-19, and national security concerns – the two countries retain a partnership model unlike any other.
 In fact, the U.S. continues to be the primary source of goods imported into Canada, with China a distant second.

-Topics: International Cross-Border White Papers
+Topics: International White Papers

 7 min read